That the Bill be now read a second time.

 I turn to the role of the ONR and whether it feels that it can implement the necessary changes in the timescale that is before it.
 The first point to get over is the simple question of funding.
 I can give an assurance to the House that the Government are making another £10 million available to set up the new regime.
 When noble Lords talk about cuts to the funding that has been available to the ONR in the past one should remember—I think that there has been a degree of “economy with the actualité”, as someone once put it—that the ONR is actually very well funded and that changes to the level of the grant it gets from government are only a very small part of the overall ONR budget, which is actually growing and not shrinking.
 More than 90% of the ONR’s budget is recovered from industry; it is not coming from government.
 The safeguards work is being paid to ONR directly from BEIS’s budget, so I can again give the assurance to the noble Lord, Lord Hunt of Kings Heath, that there will be no charge on industry to pay for safeguarding work.
 The charges to industry are to cover other matters and, as I said, more than 90% of its budget comes from those sources.

 It is important to get over just what the ONR is doing and the Government’s commitment to make sure that we have a robust regime that is as comprehensive as that currently provided by Euratom.
-Euratom standards, as has been made quite clear by myself, by other Ministers and by many speakers in this debate, are considerably higher than those that other bodies would achieve.
+Euratom standards, as has been made quite clear by me, by other Ministers and by many speakers in this debate, are considerably higher than those that other bodies would achieve.
 Achieving such international standards will allow the UK to discharge its international commitments and will underpin international nuclear trade arrangements with countries such as the United States, Canada, Japan and Australia.